 Linking the study of psychology and education will provide you with a unique set of skills spanning two dynamic disciplines.

 You'll study cognitive, social, developmental, and biological aspects of psychology, while building your understanding of educational contexts.
-This will give you an integrated understanding of how psychological theory and research intersects with education in a wide range of settings.
+This will give you an integrated understanding of how psychological theory and research intersect with education in a wide range of settings.

 Alongside rigorous academic study, you'll gain valuable skills and experience with a range of opportunities for placements and volunteering.
 Your studies will inform and guide you, giving you practice applying educational and psychological theory to real-world situations.